-- Respect the polarity when making the electrical connection on the 12V or 24V motor: positive on the relay with the brown wire 3 and negative on the 12V or 24V motor with the green/yellow wire 2. - > Depending on the voltage, mount the 12V fuse holder or the 24V circuit breaker (supplied). - Make sure to have cable with a sufficient section: 35 to 50 mm2 for 12V and 35mm2 for 24V - The watermaker's control cable is 5-meter long and comes with an electric spit with coded pin (see page 12, cable 5). - > The control panel must always be supplied with direct current.
+- Respect the polarity when making the electrical connection on the 12V or 24V motor (See connection diagram below). - Depending on the voltage, mount the 12V fuse holder or the 24V circuit breaker (supplied). - Make sure to have cable with a sufficient section: 35 to 50 mm2 for 12V and 35mm2 for 24V. - > The watermaker's control cable is 5-meter long and comes with an electric spit with coded pin (see page 13, cable 5) - The control panel must always be supplied with direct current.